 - To educate people on the value of native plants and the need to preserve and protect rare and endangered species

 - To promote the propagation and use of native plants in the landscape

 - To educate people on the relationship between our native flora and wildlife

 LNPS was incorporated February 25, 1983 in Saline, Louisiana, Bienville Parish.
 The original incorporators were Richard Johnson, Ed Leuck, Dr. Virginia Carlton, and Elinor Herd.
 The first meeting of the Society was August 20, 1983 in Alexandria, LA.
 Richard Johnson, curator of Briarwood Nature Preserve and the first President of LNPS, was influential in helping to establish and develop LNPS as we know it today.
 Annual meetings have always been held in Central Louisiana, providing general access across the state.

-LNPS generally holds a membership meeting the first weekend in February (check Upcoming Events – link here) and will occasionally host field trips for our members to various areas of interest throughout the state.
+LNPS generally holds a Membership Meeting the first weekend in February and will occasionally host field trips for our members to various areas of interest throughout the state.
 Members come from all over Louisiana and even from the adjoining states of Mississippi and Texas.
 Membership in LNPS is open to anyone with a sincere interest in Louisiana native plants and our mission upon payment of annual dues.